 If you’ve decided to close a business, it’s important to take care of your Federal tax obligations.
 Company owners can mistakenly think that because the business is being dissolved, they can walk away.
 The truth is that you’ll need to also to complete your obligations with the IRS, employees, retirement plans, and more.

+Closing a business is a significant decision that requires careful planning and attention to detail, especially when it comes to fulfilling tax obligations.
+Whether you’re a sole proprietorship, partnership, or corporation, there are specific tax forms and procedures you must follow to ensure a smooth and compliant closure.
 In this article, we’ll outline the requirements of closing a business as well as the information that your accounting team will need to help you through the process.

 Final Income Tax Return – Closing a Business